La Bastarda: Plot summary

-Okomo, an orphan who was born a bastard and whose mother died during childbirth, lives in a traditional village in Equatorial Guinea that is about a day's walk from Gabon.
+Okomo, an orphan who was born a bastard and whose mother died during childbirth, lives in Ayá Esang, a traditional village in Equatorial Guinea that is about a day's walk from Gabon.
 As a sixteen-year-old who had her period, she is watched over by her grandfather's first wife, her grandfather and a community who has already rejected her because of her birth.
 Given her place in this polygamous family and not knowing who she is, Okomo seeks to know more about her father.
 Her family tries to prevent her from doing so and has forbidden her from trying to find and contact him.

 Okomo has a special relationship with an uncle, her mother's brother and another child of her grandfather's first wife, named Marcelo.
 Because her uncle is a woman man, the family is estranged from him and Okomo becomes a key contact person in their attempts to get Marcelo to have sex with his sister-in-law.
 This is important as the grandfather's first born son is barren, and Marcelo is a familial relation who can ensure the family line continues.
 He declines, and Marcelo's house is burned, but not before he managed to escape to the forest.

 Attempts to control Okomo by prohibiting her from contacting Marcelo and other social undesirables lead to Okomo to walk with a group of three girls who have also largely rejected the expectations of them from Fang society.
 In the middle of one walk, Okomo engages in sex in the forest with the three girls.
 She soon forms a bond with one girl, Dina, to the exclusion of the other two and against the rules of the group that sex should only be communal among them.
 This later leads to the other girls to feeling jealous and excluded, outing Okomo and Dina during the saint's day feast of Okomo's grandfather.
 After everyone pretended to ignore this, the two girls beat Okomo when she went to get water.
 The full story came out, and two girls were married off.
 One girl was isolated to live with her father who got her pregnant and abused her.
 Okomo's grandmother basically sends her away to Okomo's mother's sister to get money to fund a cure for her barrenness as a result of syphilis.
 All four girls eventually flee to the forest, joining Marcelo and his partner, while creating a family amongst themselves.